 Brakes, steering, and suspension need top-quality OEM components or at least a top-rated parts maker.

-Inexpensive rotors will work for low mileage low stress braking, but a heavily used vehicle will warp replacement rotors in no time at all.
+Inexpensive rotors work for low-mileage, low-stress braking, but a heavily used vehicle will warp replacement rotors in no time.

 Wrong Type Rotors Fitted

-As an apprentice, my job included running to the local parts store with a shopping list of parts which would inevitably include some wrong parts.
-My solution, bring all the old parts with me and cross reference.
+As an apprentice, my job included running to the local parts store with a shopping list of parts, which would inevitably include some wrong parts.
+My solution is to bring all the old parts with me and cross-reference.

 Happy to say wrong parts have largely been eliminated.
-Your auto part store access a central computerized system that automatically lists parts for your vehicle by chassis number.
+Your auto part store accesses a central computerised system that automatically lists parts for your vehicle by chassis number.

 Ordering parts this way is almost foolproof; note I say almost.